madsilver/hermes/README.md

 - Failure detection and recovery
 - Low-overhead, long-lived TCP connections

-Rather than relying on existing abstractions (HTTP, REST, gRPC), Hermes builds the communication layer explicitly so contributors can **see and understand what’s really happening**.
+Rather than relying on existing abstractions (HTTP, REST, gRPC), Hermes builds the communication layer explicitly so contributors can see and understand what’s really happening.

 ---